foundriesio/docs/source/tutorials/working-with-tags/creating-targets.rst

     host:~$ git commit -m "This is the TEST 03" host:~$ git push

-Keep watching your jobs on https://app.foundries.io and once it finishes change your application one more time.
+Keep watching your jobs on https://app.foundries.io and once it finishes, change your application one more time.

-Edit the file ``docker-compose.yml`` according to the example below:
+``docker-compose.yml``:

 .. prompt:: bash host:~$, auto